 Light Bulb Failure Lights: There are a few of these, and all involve a picture of a light bulb.
 Depending on which light pops up on the dashboard, it means one of your lights is out.

 Oil Pressure Warning Light: There is a problem with your oil pressure.
 This is a serious issue, and an audible warning will usually sound telling you to turn off the engine and get your vehicle looked at.

 Parking Brake Light: This light can mean one of two things: Either your parking brake is being used, or your brake fluid is low.
 Driving with low brake fluid can be very dangerous, and this light is often accompanied by an audible warning.

 Power Steering Assist Light: This light, which looks like a steering wheel, indicates a problem with power steering.
 The light will be yellow or red depending on how serious the problem is.
 A red light means you should stop driving and have the car serviced.

 Rain Sensor Light: This light indicates a problem with the rain sensor system.
 Try restarting the ignition.
 If it doesn’t fix the problem, locate a Volkswagen dealer for service.

-If you are in the Port Charlotte, Florida area, then Port Charlotte Volkswagen is the perfect place to have your VW Beetle serviced.
+If you are in the Port Charlotte, Florida area, then Norm Reeves Volkswagen Superstore Port Charlotte is the perfect place to have your VW Beetle serviced.
 Our trained staff is highly experienced and ready to help.
 Come schedule an appointment with us today.